aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/formulas/_index.md

             const worksheet = workbook.worksheets.get(0);

             // Setting an R1C1 formula on the "A11" cell,
-            // Row and Column indices are relative to destination index const cell = worksheet.cells.get("A11");
+            // Row and column indices are relative to the destination index const cell = worksheet.cells.get("A11");
             cell.r1C1Formula = "=SUM(R[-10]C[0]:R[-7]C[0])";